-Finding some suitable words to say (or have said) when you tie the knot is going to be a big part of your wedding planning – the time consuming thing is finding the right words that are going to say just what you want.
+Finding some suitable words to say (or have said) when you tie the knot is going to be a big part of your planning – the time consuming bit is finding the right wedding readings that are going to say just what you want.

-Mind you, there are always some perennial favourites at weddings.
-Words that have stood the test of time, that always seem right for the occasion, never date and raise smiles (and possibly provoke a few tears).
-You want your reading to move you and your guests in all the right ways.
+There are always some perennial favourites at weddings; words that have stood the test of time, that always seem right for the occasion, never date and raise smiles (and possibly provoke a few tears).
+You want your wedding reading to move you and your guests in all the right ways.

 My beloved spoke and said to me,